H. B. Herath: Political career

 After graduation, H. B. Herath entered politics full time.
 The Socialist Students' Union won the power of the Faculty of Management at Jayawardanapura University in 1978.
 By 1979, the JVP had won power in all universities under Shantha Bandara, D. M. Ananda and H. B. He also became the General Secretary of the JVP Socialist Students Union.
 In 1981, he participated for a discussion with Prof. Stanley Wijesundera, Chairman of the University Grants Commission, against the Education White Paper with other JVP union activists.
 Later, he became the president of the Jayewardenepura University Students' Union and was later the Convener of the Inter University Student Federation from March 1981 to January 1982.

 In 1981, The Union organized a large rally at Hyde Park against the proposed white paper.
 The union crew surrounded the parliamentary building with participation of 5,000 people against the White Paper in late 1981 and was also brutally attacked by the police.
 Meanwhile, H.B. got injured in Colombo attacks during the protests in front of Parliament against the Education White Paper on January 20, 1982.
 In 1982, when the JVP's leader Rohana Wijeweera contested the presidential election, Herath acted as one of the main campaign organizers.
 An eloquent speaker and a good organizer, he rose through the party ranks quickly.
-In 1983, he was believed to be promoted to the political bureau when several high ranking politboro members resigned after the JVP was banned.
+In 1983, he was believed to be promoted to the political bureau when several high ranking politburo members resigned after the JVP was banned.

 He was later appointed to the JVP Central Committee in 1984 and joined the Politburo during the Second Resurrection.
 He was the political and military leader who had been in the North Central Province for several years during the second uprising, including the Polonnaruwa, Anuradhapura and Trincomalee districts.
 He later became the political and military leader of the Uva East region including Badulla, Moneragala and Ampara districts.
 After Wimalaratne's assassination, the trade union also came under his control.
 He was arrested in Ganemulla in 1985 and Badulla in 1987 while campaigning for the JVP but was released.
 His house in Galawilawatte, Homagama was raided by the security forces in June 1988 but he managed to escape.
 At the time he was known as Michael and Vipula.
 In 1987, he was active in the events such as May day celebration in 1987 defying the government ban and demonstrations against the Indo-Sri Lanka Accord signed on 29 July.
 Herath was spotted on July 28, 1987, at 11 am near Fort Na Tress where he addressed more than ten thousand protesters against the agreement, stood on a wall.